 When writer and founder of Mindtree, Subroto Bagchi was asked why he writes, he said – I write because I love to write.
 I have a deep longing to share what I have learned with people who are yet to learn things about life.

-And mind you Subroto Bagchi, Jonathan Fields, people who found their utopia didn’t find them overnight.
-They kept on asking themselves, kept on trying new things and suddenly they found the alignment between their job hunting and passion.
+And mind you, Subroto Bagchi, Jonathan Fields, people who found their utopia didn’t see them overnight.
+They kept asking themselves and trying new things, and suddenly they found the alignment between their job hunting and passion.

 You also can find what your dream job is if you search.
 Search obsessively.
 Ask yourself several questions.
 Write the answers.
 Talk to people who are from different career backgrounds.
 Read.
 Attend seminars.
 Take notes.
 Try new things.
-One day you would see you have found your thing, that thing which inspires you to get up early in the morning to welcome the day with open hands.
+One day you will see you have found your item, which inspires you to get up early in the morning to welcome the day with open hands.

 2nd Step: Wear a black hat

-You may wonder why to wear a black hat out of sudden?
+You may wonder why to wear a black hat out of a sudden.
 If you have read “Six Thinking Hat” by Edward de Bono, you would know that a black hat signifies the obstacles on the path.
-Once you define your dream job essay, it’s mandatory for you to see whether it’s scalable or not.
-Your dream job maybe anything from writing to cartooning on the back of a card.
+Once you define your dream job essay, you must see whether it’s scalable.
+Your dream job may be anything from writing to cartooning on the back of a card.
 But if you don’t articulate what possible hindrances you may face, you wouldn’t be able to handle them when they appear.

 Ask yourself these questions –

-- Does my dream job quiz solve any problems in the society?
+- Does my dream job quiz solve any problems in society?

-- What are the possible obstacles I may face while pursuing my dream job game?
+- What obstacles may I face while pursuing my dream job game?